Wiener--Ito integral representation in vector valued Gaussian stationary random fields

 Let me remark that the moderate decrease of the distribution of the positive semidefinite matrix $(G_{j,j'})$, $1\le j,j'\le d$, together with inequality~(\ref{3.2}) and the fast decrease of the functions $\varphi\in{\cal S}$ at infinity guarantee that the integral in~(\ref{4.2}) is convergent.

-Condition~(\ref{4.1}) which we wrote in the definition of moderately increasing positive semidefinite matrix valued measures appears in the theory of generalized functions in a natural way.
-Such a condition characterizes those measures which are generalized functions, i.e. continuous linear maps in the Schwartz space.
+Condition~(\ref{4.1}) which we wrote in the definition of moderately increasing positive semidefinite matrix valued measures appears in the theory of distributions in a natural way.
+Such a condition characterizes those measures which are distributions, i.e., continuous linear maps in the Schwartz space.

-In~\cite{11} we have proved with the help of some important results of Laurent Schwartz about generalized functions that in the case of scalar valued models, i.e. if $d=1$ the covariance function of every Gaussian stationary generalized random field with expectation zero agrees with the covariance function of a Gaussian stationary generalized random field constructed in the same way as we have done in Theorem~4.1.
+In~\cite{9} we have proved with the help of some important results of Laurent Schwartz about distributions that in the case of scalar valued models, i.e., if $d=1$ the covariance function of every Gaussian stationary generalized random field with expectation zero agrees with the covariance function of a Gaussian stationary generalized random field constructed in the same way as we have done in Theorem~4.1.
 (In the case $d=1$ the formulation of this result is simpler.)
 It seems very likely that a refinement of that argument would give the proof of an analogous statement in the general case.
 I did not investigate this question, because in the present paper we do not need such a result.

 {\it Remark.}\/ Similarly to the case of vector valued stationary fields with discrete parameter we shall introduce the following terminology.
 If $(G_{j,j'})$, $1\le j,j'\le d$, is a positive semidefinite, matrix valued even measure with moderately increasing distribution at infinity, and there is a stationary generalized random field $(X_1(\varphi),\dots,X_d(\varphi))$, $\varphi\in{\cal S}$, whose covariance function